0x0ece/tweet_over_ping/README.md

 [TweetOverPing](http://ping.theneeds.com/)
 (ToP) is an app to tweet sustainably with just a ping, towards an eco-web.
-Light, simple, awesome!
+Minimal, light, awesome!
+For nerds only.

 Tweetting (over ping)
 =====================